Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Data, Method, and Results

-The sources reported in this work are from the MGQPC sample \citep{Qihang2025MGQPC}.
-We retrieve their spectra using the Spectra Analysis and Retrievable Catalog Lab (SPARCL) from the Astro Data Lab\footnote{\url{https://datalab.noirlab.edu/index.php}}, which contains spectra from SDSS DR16(including BOSS DR16), DESI Early Data Release (DESI EDR), and the recently released DESI DR1\footnote{\url{https://data.desi.lbl.gov/doc/}} \citep{DESI2025dr1}.
+We used the spectra in the Spectra Analysis and Retrievable Catalog Lab (SPARCL) from the Astro Data Lab\footnote{\url{https://datalab.noirlab.edu/index.php}}, which contains spectra from SDSS DR16 (including BOSS DR16), DESI Early Data Release (DESI EDR), and the recently released DESI DR1\footnote{\url{https://data.desi.lbl.gov/doc/}} \citep{DESI2025dr1}.
 The DESI Legacy Imaging Surveys (DESI-LS) DR9 cutout images were utilized to display the paired and projected quasars reported in this work.